epager/epager.github.io/resume.markdown

 Center for Undergraduate Research - (August 2017 - May 2018)

 ### Work Experience

 * **The Johns Hopkins University Applied Physics Laboratory** \
+Senior Professional Staff I: September 2022 - Present \
+    * Apply guidance and optimal control theory to a range of dynamic systems to solve complex technical problems for both simulation and flight test applications
+    * Perform research in trajectory optimization methods

+* **The Johns Hopkins University Applied Physics Laboratory** \
 Graduate Scholars Program Intern: May 2020 - August 2020 \